 In fact, don’t wrap it in any towel.
 Why would someone do that?

 Guess what?
 You can stop your iPad from getting too hot.
 Best of all, it’s really easy to do.
-Simply build a few new usage habits and you’ll be good to go.
+Simply adjust a few new usage habits and settings and you’ll be good to go.
 Check it out.

 Use only Apple-certified chargers